Get started - it's free!

 Configure Jamf Pro posture integration

-Configure Tailscale to fetch the attributes from Jamf Pro.
+To configure Tailscale to fetch data about devices from Jamf Pro:

 1. Open the Device management page of the Tailscale admin console.

-2. Under the Device Posture Integrations section, select Connect next to the Jamf Pro integration.
+2. Under the Device Posture Integrations section, locate the Jamf Pro integration, then select Connect.

 3. Enter your Jamf API URL, the URL you use to access the Jamf Pro console.